 Change student eligibility status to paid if an eligible application or direct certification has not been received by this date.

 Complete the verification process.
 Count the current-year approved Applications for Educational Benefits that are on file on October 1 (do not include applications from homeless, runaway, migrant or directly certified students).
 Calculate how many applications must be verified and select those from the approved current-year applications.
-Send notices to households, verify the documentation that is sent by households, send result letters to households and complete the Verification Summary in CLiCS by November 15.
+Send notices to households, verify the documentation that is sent by households, send result letters to households and complete the Verification Summary Report in CLiCS by November 15.

 Ensure On-Site Reviews are completed by this date for each feeding site in the district.